 Are you familiar with pelvic floor exercises and how to activate them?
 It is important to understand how to activate your pelvic floor.
 Your pelvic floor is made of muscles and tissue under the pelvis.
 These muscles and tissues will have been stretched and weakened as a result of childbirth.

 You can begin your FREE physio led CARiFiT 4 ALL membership HERE to learn exactly what you need to do specific to your own delivery type.

 Squatting is a great way to start to regain strength in a functional way whilst working the pelvic floor muscles.

 Some of the benefits of squatting for the post natal Mum:

-- You can squat anywhere!
-Work your pelvic floor muscles in a functional way-squatting is part of everyday life!
+You can squat anywhere!
+They work your pelvic floor muscles in a functional way-squatting is part of everyday life!

-Should you have any concerns about what is appropriate for your body just ask your CARiFiT post-natal mentor – we are all postnatally trained and here to help throughout your 6 month online membership – Get started with CARiFiT online NOW
+Should you have any concerns about what is appropriate for your body just ask your CARiFiT post-natal mentor – we are all postnatally trained and here to help throughout online membership – Get started with CARiFiT online NOW

 Where to start